marcosesgonz/ProbabilisticPostprocessingPrecipitationUNets/README.md

 ### Replicating paper results

-- Users can now reproduce the results using the "metric_evaluator" class located at `metric_evaluations_predictive_performance/metric_evaluator.py`.
+- Users can now reproduce the UNet results using the "metric_evaluator" class located at `metric_evaluations_predictive_performance/metric_evaluator.py`.
 To use this class, refer to the comments inside the eval() method.
 Below is an example of how to evaluate generalization results for the UNet-FS model:

   ```
   from metric_evaluator import evaluator